Murli43/Google-Play-Store-EDA/README.md

 - Predictive modeling for app ratings.
 - Advanced machine learning models to classify app success factors.

-## 🤝 Contributing
-Contributions are welcome!
-If you'd like to improve this project:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a Pull Request.

 ## 📜 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.